sourcegraph/handbook/content/departments/cloud/index.md

 Access to data from Cloud instances is governed by [Cloud Access Control Policy](https://docs.google.com/document/d/16tRqZDKhli4hZtfAkJG46Cj6dtqAw2s6QGw5fGM43BQ/edit?usp=sharing).

-Long-term, we will collaborate with [DevX team](../engineering/teams/dev-experience/index.md) (as owners of Sourcegraph observability) to support monitoring / observability solutions that are qualified for use with customer data.
+Long-term, we will collaborate with [Developer Infrastructure team](../engineering/teams/devinfra/index.md) (as owners of Sourcegraph observability) to support monitoring / observability solutions that are qualified for use with customer data.

 ### FAQ: What are Cloud plans for continuous deployment - how often do we deploy code to Cloud instances?

 Cloud instances provisioned for customers run [released](../engineering/dev/process/releases/index.md#releases) Sourcegraph versions and are currently updated at least once a month (for minor releases), unless we need to deploy a patch release.

-Sourcegraph-owned instances are continuously deployed (with versions that weren't officially released), [DevX team](../engineering/teams/dev-experience/index.md) owns continuous deployment to those environments.
+Sourcegraph-owned instances are continuously deployed (with versions that weren't officially released), [Developer Infrastructure team](../engineering/teams/devinfra/index.md) owns continuous deployment to those environments.

 ### FAQ: What are Cloud plans for analytics - where can I see data from Cloud instances in Looker / Amplitude?